DiegoDias007/ML-DL-from-Scratch/README.md

 # ML & DL from Scratch
-This repository contains implementations of various Machine Learning (ML) and Deep Learning (DL) algorithms built from scratch.
-The primary goal is to foster a strong foundational understanding of how these algorithms work internally, relying mainly on Python and NumPy for the core logic.
+This repository contains implementations of various **Machine Learning** and **Deep Learning** algorithms built from scratch.
+The primary goal is to get a strong foundational understanding of how these algorithms work internally, relying mainly on **Python** and **NumPy** for the core logic.

 ![Badge](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![Badge](https://img.shields.io/badge/License-MIT-green)